prabath/prabath.github.io/index.md

 wget https://github.com/prabath/wso2is-repo-explorer/raw/master/rex.sh
 chmod +x rex.sh
 ```
 Also please make sure that you have Internet access, while running the tool.
 To run the tool with no Internet connection, after the first run, set the REX_ONLONE environment variable to false.
 The **clone**, **list**, **update**, **update-index** functions are not availble for the offline mode.
-By defeault REX_ONLONE is set to true - and the tool to function you must run it at least once in the online mode.
+By defeault REX_ONLONE is set to true - and **the tool to function you must run it at least once in the online mode**.
 ```markdown
 export REX_ONLINE=false
 ```